12 Easy Ways to Brighten a Dark Room – Simple Tips & Tricks

 When I made over this thrift store table, I had mirrored glass cut at my local glass store to fit into the top.
 When placed by a window or door, the natural light coming in bounces off the mirror reflection and into the room.

 Where should you place a mirror on a wall when you want to brighten a dark room?

-To maximize reflected light to brighten up a room, hang large a wall mirror on a wall in a room on the opposite wall from a window or door.
-This doubles the reflection of light coming from the door or window.
+To maximize reflected light to brighten up a room, hang a large wall mirror on a wall in a room on the opposite wall from a window or door.
+This doubles the reflection of light coming from the door or window

 Even if that is not possible, hang a mirror on an adjacent wall so that it can still catch a reflection and will double the amount of light entering the room.